 Pathway to Becoming a Registered Dietitian Nutritionist

-Mason's MS, Nutrition Dietetic Concentration meets the criteria for the Future Education Model by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
+George Mason's MS (dietetics concentration), the Graduate Program in Nutrition & Dietetics (GPND) meets the criteria put forth by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
 See ACEND's website for more information.
 Graduates will receive a Master of Science in Nutrition and a verification statement that provides eligibility to sit for the RDN registration exam.
+Our goal is to prepare graduates with the competencies necessary to become entry-level Registered Dietitian Nutritionists (RDN).
+We prepare the next generation of healthcare providers as career-ready Registered Dietitian Nutritionists (RDN) who will be engaged in the professional community and take part in lifelong learning.

 Applications accepted on a rolling basis.